soyoahn/soyoahn.github.io/index.md

 **Career Highlights**

-In recent years, I've side quested into roles as a business analyst, game content producer, and technical producer.
+In recent years, I've polymorphed into roles as a business analyst, game content producer, and technical producer.
 These opportunities sprang out of my regular technical writing job.

 I love learning the deep innards of a system--the design rationales, tech constraints, policy origin stories--using all of the context to inform my work.